Live Editing: How to Edit Audio While Recording in Descript

 The Basics

 Getting a good recording can be elusive enough.
-Rummaging through that audio file for the best parts can feel like a never-ending puzzle.
+Rummaging through that audio file for the parts can feel like a never-ending puzzle.
 But if you make those edits at the same time as you are recording, you save yourself all that playback time searching for takes and selecting the ones that rise above.

 Here are some of the key features Descript offers: